6828. Bread sorting

 Algorithm analysis

-The paddle trick performs the following permutation with the breads:
+The paddle trick performs the following permutation of the loaves:

-It can be obtained as a result of two permutations of adjacent elements:
+It can be represented as two swaps of adjacent elements:

 (a, b, c) → (a, c, b) → (c, a, b)

-Permutation of adjacent elements changes the parity of the permutation.
-Therefore, the indicated permutation of breads preserves the parity of permutation.
+Each swap of adjacent elements changes the parity of the permutation.
+Therefore, this operation on the loaves preserves the parity of the permutation.

-It is possible to sort the breads as required by Michael’s boss, if only the parities of permutations are the same.
+It is possible to sort the loaves in the order required by Michael’s boss only if the parities of the permutations coincide.

-The linear solution of the problem is based on the fact that two permutations have the same parity if only the number of cycles into which they are decomposed have the same parity.
+A linear solution to the problem is based on the fact that two permutations have the same parity if and only if the parity of the number of cycles in their decompositions is the same.

 Example

-In the first example, the first permutation contains 2 inversions, the second permutation contains 6 inversions.
-The number of inversions has the same parity.
+In the first example, the first permutation contains 2 inversions, while the second contains 6 inversions.
+The number of inversions in both permutations has the same parity.

 · (1, 3, 4, 2) = (1) (3, 4, 2);